anh0001/Footfall/docs/troubleshooting.md

 -
 ###ofxCv
-Encountered this error during linking, though we have an opencv installed.
+Encountered this error during linking, though we have an opencv installed in the system.
 ```
 undefined reference to cv::string(***)
 ```